SFU-Archives/atom-guidelines-processing-resources/archival-description/overview.md

 # Archival Description Data Entry
 [SFU AtoM](https://atom.archives.sfu.ca) follows the [Canadian Rules for Archival Description (RAD)](http://www.cdncouncilarchives.ca/archdesrules.html) and uses the RAD data entry template for **Archival description** records.

 This page lists each AtoM field in its order of appearance and its **obligation status** (mandatory or not) at each level of description.
 Field names link to individual entries that provide more detailed guidance.
-An asterisk (*) beside the field name indicates that there are outstanding policy issues relating to the field, documented in the field entry.

-These guidelines were initially prepared by SFU Archives in 2015 and reflect the Archives' decisions and practices.
-SFU Special Collections' practices may diverge in places.
+These guidelines were initially prepared by SFU Archives in 2015 in Word / pdf form.
+They were reviewed with minor revisions and reformatting for this GitHub site.
+The guidelines reflect the Archives' decisions and choices, and SFU Special Collections' practices may diverge in places.

 Key to abbreviations:
 - MA = Mandatory; field must be entered.